ClaudeBot/ClaudeBot/README.md

 A general-purpose IRC bot powered by Github's Hubot.

-**We are in the midst of revising our documentation for ClaudeBot to reflect changes in Hubot, community scripts and our personal scripts.
+**We are in the midst of revising our documentation for ClaudeBot to reflect changes in Hubot, community scripts, and our personal scripts.
 Suggestions and contributions are welcomed.**

 ## About